Provincie-Zuid-Holland/satellite_images_nso_extractor/README.md

                               YOUR_USER_NAME_HERE,\
                              YOUR_PASSWORD_HERE)

-# This method fetches all the download links to all the satelliet images which contain region in the geojson.
+# This method fetches all the download links to all the satelliet images which contain the region in the geojson.
-links = georegion.retrieve_download_links()
 # Filter out for which satellite you want to download links from!
 SV for example stands for the Suoerview satellite
+links = georegion.retrieve_download_links()

 # Downloads a satelliet image from the NSO, make a crop out of it so it fits the geojson region and calculate the NVDI index.
 # The output will stored in the designated output folder.
 georegion.execute_link(links[0])
-# The parameters are : execute_link(self, link, delete_zip_file = False, delete_source_files = True, check_if_file_exists = True)
+# The parameters are : execute_link(self, link, delete_zip_file = True, delete_source_files = True, check_if_file_exists = True)
-# With the parameters you can decide if you want to keep the original satellite files.
+# With the parameters you can decide if you want to keep the original satellite files, such  as wether to keep the downloaded zip file or the extracted source files from which the cutout will be made.

 # The sat_manipulator gives other handy transmations on satellite data.
 import satellite_images_nso.api.sat_manipulator as sat_manipulator